The winner takes it all: Proof of Theorem (b)

-The essence of the result is that $\Ntk$ develops in the same way as in a one-type process with type $\mathcal{W}_n$.
+The essence of our results is that $\Ntk$ and $\barLtwin$ develop in the same way as in a one-type process with type $\mathcal{W}_n$ {\em without competition}.
 Indeed, $\Totan$ can be interpreted as the time when the super-vertices have been found by type $\mathcal{W}_n$ and, after this time, type $\mathcal{W}_n$ will start finding vertices very quickly, which will make it hard for type $\mathcal{L}_n$ to spread.
-Let $\muw$ denote the mean passage time per edge for the winning type in the limit as $n\to\infty$.
-According to Theorem \ref{th:main}(a), asymptotically type 1 wins with probability $\PP(V_1<\mu V_2)$ and type 2 with probability $\PP(V_1>\mu V_2)$.
-Hence $\muw$ is equal to 1 with probability $\PP(V_1<\mu V_2)$ and equal to $\mu$ with probability $\PP(V_1>\mu V_2)$.
+Recall that $\muwin$ denotes the mean passage time per edge for the winning type in the limit as $n\to\infty$.
 Also define